Training

 • Use the various therapeutic guides and other medical resources.

-• Promote health and prevent illness, in particular by educating clients (community or industrial).
+• Promote health and prevent illness, by educating clients (community or industrial).

-• Develop a sense of self-criticism as well as a clinical judgment focused on respecting the patient and their overall needs.
+• Develop a sense of self-criticism as well as a clinical judgment focused on respecting the patients and their overall needs.

 Learning modules